Yaxin9Luo/Yaxin9Luo.github.io/_pages/cv.md

 Few-shot text to video diffusion model (Course project):

 Roles in charge:
-  1. Search and find the papers which are using diffusion model for text to video generation and propose the one which is doable and trainable.
+  1. Search and find the papers which use diffusion model for text to video generation and implement the one which is doable and trainable with limited gpu.
-  2. Train the video from own videos.
+  2. Train the model from our own videos.

 Enhance Weakly Supervised Referring Image Segmentation with diffusion model, supervised by Prof. Dimitrios Papadopoulos at DTU.